Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Further applications

 \section{Further applications}

-Next, we give some simple applications to spacetimes (which, eventually, could be developed further in concrete cases of physical interest) in Subsections \ref{develops} and \ref{ss6.5}.
-An application to the differentiability of the Randers-Kropina separation in Subsection \ref{s8.2} is also provided.
-As in the case of other applications to wind Riemannian structures, this could eventually be also studied in the more general case of an arbitrary wind Finslerian manifold.
+Next, we give some simple applications to spacetimes (which, eventually, could be developed further in concrete cases of physical interest) in Subsections~\ref{develops} and \ref{ss6.5}.
+An application to the differentiability of the Randers-Kropina separation in Subsection~\ref{s8.2} is also provided.